-If you are withdrawing under the extended six month cooling-off period, or you pass away in the second half of your life expectancy, the maximum benefit payable is calculated on a declining straight-line basis over your life expectancy period.
+Otherwise, if you pass away in the second half of your life expectancy, the maximum benefit payable is calculated on a declining straight-line basis over your life expectancy period.
 The maximum commutation value is calculated by dividing your investment amount by your life expectancy and then multiplying this by the remaining life expectancy at the time of withdrawal.